The Embodied

 Just as a person sheds worn-out clothes and dons new ones, at death, the soul casts off its worn-out body and enters another.
 BG 2.22

-- - -
+-

 They don’t say enough before giving you a cadaver in medical school.
 They don’t tell you how to (or not to) feel.
 They don’t tell you to take a breath.
-They don’t tell you that the head, hands, and feet will be wrapped and covered in plastic bags.
+They don’t tell you that the head, hands, and feet will be wrapped and covered in plastic.
 They don’t tell you that the person’s body will still have chest hair.
 They don’t tell you, and I’m glad they don’t.

 Not many words can prepare you to witness a body lying lifeless and none are needed.
 Seeing death evokes a deeply human response.
 You just stare.